 - Will I have a job?

-- Will my role change?
-My pay?
-My hours?
+- Will my role or title change?

 - Will I like the new owners?
-Etc…

-Succession Planning Guide for Accountants.
+Succession Planning Guide for Accountants

+FREE DOWNLOAD!
 Start creating your succession plan using the simple strategies found in this guide.

 About Brannon Poe: Brannon is the founder of Poe Group Advisors and has been facilitating successful accounting practice transitions throughout the US and Canada since 2003.
 He is also the creator of Accounting Practice Academy.
 Brannon is the author of the Accounting Practice Insights Blog and hosts the Accountant’s Flight Plan” podcast with other top thought-leaders in the accounting profession.
 Brannon is an E&Y alumnus.
 He has worked with some of the most successful and seasoned CPAs in the industry and has been privy to the behind-the-scenes methods that these clients have used to build highly profitable practices along with capable and independent teams.
 Brannon has authored multiple books, including Accountant’s Flight Plan – Best Practices for Today’s Firms (published by both the AICPA and CPA Canada) and On Your Own: How to Start Your Own CPA Firm, Second Edition (published by the AICPA).
 Brannon is passionate about entrepreneurship and is the president-elect of EO Charleston (Entrepreneur’s Organization)